Nalo Seed

 3. Set up basic testing infrastructure

-4. Train one team member on testing methodology
+4. Train one team member

 This Month

-1. Run your first systematic A/B test
+1. Run first systematic A/B test

 2. Document 10 high-performing prompts

-3. Establish team testing protocols
+3. Establish team protocols

 4. Begin measuring business impact